Open all year round, walk through Innerpeffray’s history.

 Experience the changing scenery as trees and wild flowers grow throughout the seasons.
 The snowdrops look particularly fine from early February to mid March.

 Access and Safety The lower path section is suitable for wheelchairs.
 Please take care beside the river as the water is fast-flowing and deep.
-Please respect the site and other people using it and we ask that you do not light fires or leave litter, pick up after your dog if necessary.
+Please respect the site and other people using it and we ask that you do not light fires or leave litter, do pick up after your dog if necessary.
 Overnight camping is not permitted.
 Thank you.

 You can read more about the story of the trail in our illustrated guidebook, available in the Library or in the shop.